Back to Blog

 Can voice AI handle payment negotiations?

-Voice AI can handle straightforward payment arrangements (setting up payment plans within pre-approved parameters) and accept payments via integrated processors.
+The AI receptionist can handle straightforward payment arrangements (setting up payment plans within pre-approved parameters) and accept payments via integrated processors.
 Complex negotiations involving settlements below a threshold, hardship accommodations, or disputed amounts should route to human collectors.

 What happens when a consumer requests to stop calls?

-Compliant voice AI immediately flags the account as do-not-call upon verbal request, logs the revocation with timestamp, and prevents future outbound attempts.
-This happens automatically without requiring the consumer to put anything in writing - a common compliance failure point with human collectors who may "forget" verbal requests.
+The AI immediately flags the account as do-not-call upon verbal request, logs the revocation with a timestamp, and prevents future outbound attempts.
+This happens automatically without requiring the consumer to put anything in writing, which closes a common compliance failure point with human collectors who may "forget" verbal requests.

 Conclusion

-White-label voice AI for debt collection represents a high-margin vertical for agencies willing to invest in compliance configuration and client education.
-The combination of strict regulatory requirements (which create barriers to entry), high client ROI (40-60% contact rate improvements), and sticky implementations (high switching costs) makes collection clients valuable long-term accounts.
+White-label voice AI for debt collection is a high-margin vertical for agencies willing to invest in compliance configuration and client education.
+The combination of strict regulatory requirements (which create barriers to entry), strong client ROI when AI handles high-volume routine touches, and sticky implementations (high switching costs) makes collection clients valuable long-term accounts.
+Just go in clear-eyed: this is the vertical where script review with counsel and disciplined consent handling are non-negotiable, and where the platform is a tool rather than a compliance guarantee.

-Agencies should start with Trillet White-Label at $299/month for unlimited sub-accounts, which includes TCPA compliance features without add-on fees.
-The 76%+ gross margins achievable with properly priced collection clients make this one of the most profitable verticals in the voice AI agency space.
+Agencies should start with Trillet White-Label at $99/month (Studio) or $299/month (Agency) for unlimited sub-accounts, which includes TCPA calling-window, DNC, and consent features without add-on fees, then work through the full white-label platform guide for agencies to build a compliant, profitable collection practice.
+The gross margins achievable with properly priced collection clients make this one of the more profitable verticals in the voice AI agency space.